Frequently Asked Questions (and an extension to my Project Guide)

 Wired Telecom or Internet Connection

-The fuselage is a sealed pressure canister, so controlled air exchange is required to avoid suffocation.
-So the system must route some outside air through the fuselage using the existing air intake and exhaust ports, and passing it through a filter and heat exchanger.
+To be expanded then added to the climate control section: The fuselage is a sealed pressure canister so controlled air exchange is required to avoid suffocation.
+So the system must exchange some outside air with inside air, passing the outside air through a heat exchanger and filter during transfer, using the existing air intake and exhaust ports.

-...I'll also install several extra conduits in the landing gear pillars before concrete is poured so that I can route service lines into the fuselage via conduits adjacent to the landing gear, both main and nose, if later deemed advantageous.
+I hope to install several extra conduits in the landing gear pillars before concrete is poured so I can route service lines into the fuselage via visually obscured conduits adjacent to the landing gear, both main and nose, if deemed useful later.

-This marks the end of the section which is still being updated.
-All the rest of this page is current as of 18 April 2017 JST:
+This marks the end of the section which is still being composed.
+All the rest of this page is current as of 30 April 2017 JST: